f-person/flutter_persistent_keyboard_height/README.md

-By default, the package uses `shared_preferences` to preserve the keyboard height but if you want to use a custom solution for preserving the height you can do that by implementing the `IPersistentKeyboardHeightStorageProvider` interface and passing an instance of the class to `FlutterPersistentKeyboardHeightProvider`:
+By default, the package uses `shared_preferences` to preserve the keyboard height but if you want to use a custom solution for preserving the height you can do that by implementing the `IPersistentKeyboardHeightStorageProvider` interface and passing an instance of the class to `PersistentKeyboardHeightProvider`:
 ```dart
 class CustomPersistentKeyboardHeightStorageProvider
     implements IPersistentKeyboardHeightStorageProvider {